Chris Dickerson (baseball): Baltimore Orioles

-Dickerson signed a minor league contract with the Baltimore Orioles for 2013 and was assigned to the AAA Norfolk Tides.
+On January 29, 2013, Dickerson signed a minor league contract with the Baltimore Orioles, and was assigned to the Triple-A Norfolk Tides.
 He was called up to Baltimore on April 10, and made his Orioles debut that night.
 On May 21, Dickerson hit two home runs off Phil Hughes for his first career multi-homer game.
 On May 31, Dickerson hit the first walk-off home run of his career against Detroit Tigers pitcher José Valverde.
-Dickerson was designated for assignment on July 19.
-He batted .238 for Baltimore.
-After clearing waivers, he was outrighted to the minors.
-He refused the assignment and became a free agent.
+In 56 appearances for Baltimore, he batted .238/.266/.400 with four home runs, 13 RBI, and five stolen bases.
+Dickerson was designated for assignment by the Orioles on July 19, following the promotion of Henry Urrutia.
+After clearing waivers, he was sent outright to Triple-A Norfolk on July 29.
+Dickerson subsequently refused the assignment and became a free agent.

 Pittsburgh Pirates

 Dickerson signed a minor league contract with the Pittsburgh Pirates on January 6, 2014.
+He made 65 appearances for the Triple-A Indianapolis Indians, batting .309/.407/.479 with seven home runs, 30 RBI, and 12 stolen bases.

 Cleveland Indians

-Dickerson was traded to the Cleveland Indians on July 7, 2014.
-He batted .224/.309/.327 for Cleveland.
-He was outrighted off the roster on September 9.
+Dickerson was traded to the Cleveland Indians on July 7, 2014, and was immediately added to their active roster.
+In 41 games for the Indians, he batted .224/.309/.327 with two home runs, six RBI, and three stolen bases.
+On September 9, Dickerson was removed from the 40-man roster and sent outright to the Triple-A Columbus Clippers.

 Toronto Blue Jays

-On February 21, 2015, he signed a minor league contract with the Toronto Blue Jays.
-He elected free agency on November 6.
+On February 21, 2015, Dickerson signed a minor league contract with the Toronto Blue Jays.
+In 38 appearances for the Triple-A Buffalo Bisons, he slashed .270/.354/.340 with one home run, 21 RBI, and 10 stolen bases.
+Dickerson elected free agency following the season on November 6.

-Return to Baltimore
+Baltimore Orioles (second stint)

+On August 29, 2016, Dickerson signed a minor league contract with the Baltimore Orioles organization.
+He played in 15 games for the Double-A Bowie Baysox, hitting .332/.385/.610 with three home runs, 10 RBI, and two stolen bases.
+Dickerson elected free agency following the season on November 7.

-On August 29, 2016, Dickerson signed a minor league deal with the Orioles.
-He signed another minor league contract with the Orioles on December 16.
-He elected free agency on November 6, 2017.
+Dickerson signed another minor league contract with the Orioles on December 16, 2016.
+In 81 games for the Triple–A Norfolk Tides, Dickerson hit .244/.365/.396 with seven home runs, 26 RBI, and seven stolen bases.
+He elected free agency following the season on November 6, 2017.

 Community

 Along with fellow baseball player Jack Cassel, Dickerson is a founder of Players for the Planet, a foundation that brings professional athletes together to inspire communities to build awareness of the growing environmental crisis.
-Several athletes including Chase Utley, Jay Bruce, Ryan Braun, Matt Cassel, and Jacoby Ellsbury are on board to spread the awareness.
+Several athletes including Chase Utley, Jay Bruce, Ryan Braun, Matt Cassel, and Jacoby Ellsbury sit on the foundation's board.